pittma/power-violence/alon-sys-bio/lecture-1.md

       of its need to be understandable post facto.
 This was commentary on the fact that the parts are the same, designed for reuse across most species.
-This seems profound on its face, but the truth is that it is really they they are descendant from the same ancestors—single celled organisms, literal prototypes—of
+This seems profound on its face, but the truth is that it is really that they are descendant from the same ancestors—single celled organisms, literal prototypes—of
-      the massively complex multi-cellular organisms of today.
+      the massively complex multicellular organisms of today.
     - E coli’s order is ~4500, while $|E|$ is ~10,000.
 - The **input function** plots, given an $X \to Y$, the rate of $Y$ production given a certain $X^*$ concentration?